Tim Drake: The New 52 (2011–2016)

-DC Rebirth (2016–present)
+DC Rebirth (2016–2021)

 In DC Rebirth, Tim Drake still operates under the Red Robin alias.
 He gains a new and third overall Red Robin suit similar to his first Robin suit except with two "R"s as his logo instead of one.
 It is revealed later on in Detective Comics #965 that Tim Drake's origin story has reverted to that of the original universe, where he discovers Batman and Robin's identities after Jason Todd's death and became Robin before adopting the Red Robin persona.

 Tim is primarily featured in Detective Comics as part of Batman and Batwoman's new team in Gotham, along with Orphan, Spoiler, and Clayface.
 Batman and Batwoman were preparing this group to combat enemies known as the Colonists, later revealed to be a military group under the command of Batwoman's father, Jake Kane, who have modeled themselves after Batman in a more violent matter.
-After the team rescues Batman and Tim hacks their database to discover their plans, Jake sends two waves of Bat-Drones to take down the "League of Shadows," which will kill hundreds of innocents in the process.
+After the team rescues Batman and Tim hacks their database to discover their plans, Jake sends two waves of Bat-Drones to take down the "League of Shadows", which will kill hundreds of innocents in the process.
 As his teammates evacuate the locations the drones were sent to, Tim hacks the drone's mission directive to make himself the sole target, knowing that the drones will stop once the target is eliminated.

 While Tim manages to take down the first wave of drones, he is killed apparently by the second wave, devastating the Bat-family and his former Teen Titans teammates.
-However, just before Tim was blasted by the second wave, he is teleported to an unknown place by Mister Oz and kept prisoner.
+However, just before Tim was blasted by the second wave, he is teleported to an unknown place by Mr. Oz and kept prisoner.
 Tim swore that his friends will find him.

 Later, Batman learns from Ascalon, a robotic entity created by the Order of St. Dumas, that Tim is still alive, with Batman resolving to find Tim.